-In August 2011, Tenaris and its wholly-owned subsidiary Talta - Trading e Marketing Sociedad Unipessoal Lda (Talta), initiated arbitration proceedings against Venezuela before the ICSID in Washington D.C., pursuant to the bilateral investment treaties entered into by Venezuela with the Belgium-Luxembourg Economic Union and Portugal.
+In August 2011, Tenaris and its wholly-owned subsidiary Talta - Trading e Marketing SociedadUnipessoalLda ("Talta"), initiated arbitration proceedings against Venezuela before the ICSID in Washington D.C., pursuant to the bilateral investment treaties entered into by Venezuela with the Belgium-Luxembourg Economic Union and Portugal.
 In these proceedings, Tenaris and Talta seek adequate and effective compensation for the expropriation of their investment in Matesi.
-The parties to the arbitration have had several exchanges of written pleadings.
-The final hearing on jurisdiction and the merits was held from January 31, 2013 to February 7, 2014.
-Following the holding of a further hearing for the examination of certain legal experts provisionally scheduled for May 2014, and the submission of post-hearing briefs, the arbitral tribunal will deliberate and issue a decision.
+The parties to the arbitration have had several exchanges of written pleadings on jurisdiction and the merits.
+An oral hearing on jurisdiction and the merits was held from January 31, 2013 to February 7, 2014.
+An additional two day hearing was held on 9-10 July 2014 in London, England to hear the testimony of the Parties' experts on Luxembourg and Portuguese law.
+On August 8, 2014, both parties submitted their post-hearing briefs analyzing the testimony proffered at both hearings; Tenaris and Talta updated their pre-expropriation damages claim (to a principal sum of US \$299.3 million plus pre-award interest for US \$489.8 million, plus post-award interest).
+The tribunal will deliberate and issue the award.
+There is no procedural deadline by which the award must be rendered.

 In July 2012, Tenaris and Talta initiated separate arbitration proceedings against Venezuela before the ICSID, seeking adequate and effective compensation for the expropriation of their respective investments in Tavsa and Comsigua.
 The tribunal in these proceedings was constituted in July 2013.
 Tenaris and Talta submitted their memorial on jurisdiction and the merits in October 2013.
-The parties to the arbitration will exchange one round of jurisdictional submissions in early 2014 and the tribunal has reserved the right to hold a jurisdictional hearing after reviewing the parties' written submissions.
-This hearing has provisionally been scheduled for July 2014.
+Thereafter, the proceedings on the merits were suspended in order for the tribunal to separately consider one of Venezuela's jurisdictional objections.
+After exchanging one round of written jurisdictional submissions on 1 April and 16 June 2014, the suspension of the merits phase of the arbitration was lifted (by agreement of the parties) such that the jurisdictional and merits issues will be pleaded together.
+Following the exchange of further written submissions by the Parties (scheduled to be completed by April 2015), an oral hearing will take place in June 2015; finally, the tribunal will deliberate and issue its award.
+There is no procedural deadline within the award must be rendered.